locustio/locust/docs/further-reading.rst

 Further reading / knowledgebase
 ===============================

-The `Locust wiki <https://github.com/locustio/locust/wiki/>`_ serves as a community maintained knowledgebase for Locust, augmenting the official documentation.

-- `Extensions <https://github.com/locustio/locust/wiki/Extensions>`_ Third party extensions and tools

-- `Articles <https://github.com/locustio/locust/wiki/Articles>`_ Blog posts with reviews & walkthroughs of how to run Locust in various use cases
+- :ref:`extensions`.

+- An unmaintained list of Locust `articles, blog posts, reviews, and walkthroughs <https://github.com/orgs/locustio/discussions/2752>`_.

-- `Frequently Asked Questions <https://github.com/locustio/locust/wiki/FAQ>`_ Common questions about Locust answered here
+- :ref:`Common questions and answers about Locust <faq>`.

 You'll also find a lot of answers on `stackoverflow <https://stackoverflow.com/questions/tagged/locust?sort=MostVotes>`_, for example: